 I have an excellent relationship with all members of the Standby team and often recommend them to others too.
 I would like to particular commend the excellent work of Ash Yarwood, one of Standby’s film directors who I have worked with on 4 films in the last 2 years, his eye for detail and his ability to catch ‘the moment’ is incredible and he always delivers the best of quality in everything he does, keep up the incredible work!

-To date, Jordan has managed to raise more than £250,000 for various charities and causes and in 2019 will attempt a world first by rowing one of the world’s most dangerous areas of water, the Bab El Mandeb Straits, completely solo and unsupported.
+To date, Jordan has managed to raise more than £250,000 with the best crowdfunding sites for various charities and causes and in 2019 will attempt a world first by rowing one of the world’s most dangerous areas of water, the Bab El Mandeb Straits, completely solo and unsupported.

 “Rowing Dangerously” as it’s known is another collaboration between Standby Productions and Jordan Wylie – keep your eyes peeled for upcoming updates!